-Prior to that, there was a two-room schoolhouse up closer to the Mountain View Cemetery.
+Before that, there was a two-room schoolhouse up closer to the Mountain View Cemetery.
 Classes we held for a time at the home of G.W.
-Hume who lived in a large estate where the school is located now.
+Hume, who lived in a large estate where the school is located now.

 The school was dedicated on Washington’s Birthday in 1892.

 In July of 1938, while the students were on summer break, the school was destroyed by a fire that was considered arson.
 Ten firemen were injured four of them seriously.

 The new school was dedicated in March of 1941 with funds provided by “The Living New Deal” Works Progress Administration (WPA).

 This Art Deco school building is complete with auditorium, library, kindergarten classroom, kitchen, offices, and regular classrooms.
 There is still a WPA sidewalk marker in front of the school.

 - New Piedmont School – Oakland Tribune February 13ruary 13, 1892